Engineering diamond interfaces free of dark spins: Conclusion

 \section{Conclusion}

 In conclusion, we have introduced \ch{TiO2}-diamond heterostructures as an efficient means to engineer surface dark spin densities.
-With a comprehensive noise model that captures the effects of a depolarizing dark spin bath on NV coherence, we accurately quantified surface spin densities.
-Furthermore, the observed dark spin density conforms to an non-uniform island growth during the ALD process.
-Although our X-ray surface characterization suggests a connection between the ALD nucleation process and dark spin density, further investigation into the atomistic mechanism is warranted.
+With a comprehensive noise model that captures the effects of a relaxing dark spin bath on NV coherence, we accurately quantified dark spin densities and found the observed dark spin density conforms to a non-uniform island growth during the ALD process.
+Although our X-ray surface characterization indicates a link between ALD nucleation and dark spin density, the atomistic mechanism, and thus the origin of the surface dark spins, remains to be clarified.
+Furthermore, while our \ch{TiO2} passivation layer fully suppresses the dark spin signal at the diamond interface under ambient conditions, future studies should investigate whether chemically reactive environments can induce new interfacial spins at the \ch{TiO2}-solution boundary and how such effects can be mitigated for specific sensing applications.
+Beyond ALD, TiO$_2$ can be deposited by thermal evaporation, RF magnetron sputtering, or chemical vapor deposition; however, many of these methods require relatively high temperatures ($\sim300~^{\circ}\mathrm{C}$) that may modify shallow-NV properties.

 We also demonstrate through our model the two-dimensional nature of the dark spin bath, lending our technique to studies of interactions in two-dimensional spin ensembles ~\cite{rezai2025probing}.
-By tuning the coating parameters such that the density is approximately $20,000$~$\mu$m$^{-2}$ one will be able to enter the dipole interaction regime given the coherence of the electron spin is 200 ns (Fig.~\ref{fig:DarkT1}(d)).
-In addition, controlling dark spin density and proximity to target molecules has the potential to benefit their role as reporter spins in biological sensing applications ~\cite{schaffry2011proposed,PhysRevLett.113.197601}.
+By tuning the coating parameters such that the density is approximately $20,000$~$\mu$m$^{-2}$ one will be able to enter the dipole interaction regime given the coherence of the electron spin is 200 ns (Appendix~\ref{appendix:darkspinT2}).
+In addition, controlling dark spin density and proximity to target molecules has the potential to benefit their role as reporter spins in biological sensing applications ~\cite{schaffry2011proposed,PhysRevLett.113.197601} or achieve nuclear spin hyperpolarization for better NMR sensitivity~\cite{bucher2020hyperpolarization,eills2023spin}.

 Our \ch{TiO_2}-diamond heterostructures are directly compatible with existing functionalization techniques that enable immobilization of intact biomolecules on diamond surfaces~\cite{PNAS.119.8}.
-This functionalization combined with enhanced NV coherence enables high-sensitivity EPR spectroscopy of intact biomolecules with practically achievable grafting densities on the order of 500 $\mu m^{-2}$.
+This functionalization combined with reduced dark spin density enables high-sensitivity EPR spectroscopy of intact biomolecules with practically achievable grafting densities on the order of 500 $\mu m^{-2}$.
 In such a scenario, we can expect an SNR of 1 after an estimated 15 minutes of integration time (see Appendix~\ref{EPR Sensitivity Cal}).